adopted-ember-addons/ember-data-factory-guy/README.md

 ```

 ### Testing models, controllers, components

 - Testing the models, controllers and components
 - Using FactoryGuy shortcut methods:
   - make
 - [Sample model test (user-test.js):](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/unit/models/user-test.js)
+  - Avoid using moduleForModel ( ember-qunit ), or describeModel ( ember-mocha ) test helper.
 - [Sample component test (translate-test.js):](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/unit/components/translate-test.js)
 - You need to use the 'startApp' function that ember-cli provides for you in the /tests/helper/start-app
   file to set up the application because that is how FactoryGuy sets up the store for you and